dg4l/csmenu/README.md

 # csmenu
-a dynamic menu script, using a csv-like format:
+a dynamic menu script, using a csv-like format.

 ## Format
 ```